 We do it our way

 In all decisions we make in our team, we’re not interested in copying others.
 Instead, we try to do what makes sense for our team, which makes us a little different.
 And that’s ok.

 So why bother?

 They trusted me to accept their feedback and respect their ideas.
-They could expect from me to be open minded and ambitious.
+They could expect me to be open-minded and ambitious.
 They trusted that I would be able to move forward with their feedback.
 And they wanted to help me grow.

 It is with great pride and gratefulness that I look back at this moment.
 I started a personal journey on what motivated me, and being more actively engaged with new clients was a major part of the solution.
 Without any doubt, while we have our volume of customer successes, I consider our company culture the greatest accomplishment our team has reached yet.